 Divided into three parts – North Cliff, South Cliff, and the Papnasham beach, most of the backpacker activity happens near the North Cliff beach, where accommodation is cheap, the local markets are more vibrant.
 Read my Varkala Kerala blog for more about Varkala.

 Eating On Banana Leaf

 Among top places to see in Kerala, let’s talk about a recommended experience as well, and that is… eating on a banana leaf.

 Though you can experience eating on a banana leaf in the neighbouring states of Tamil Nadu and Karnataka, if you get to try it in Kerala too, don’t miss it.

 Widely known as ‘Toddy’ the coconut beer is by far one of the best local beverages I’ve had in India.

 There are many government-approved Toddy shops across Kerala where you can sit and drink.
-It costs about 150 Rupees for half a litre of Toddy in a Toddy shop near Kochi when I last visited in the year 2020 during my Delhi to Bangalore motorcycle ride.
+It costs about 150 Rupees for half a litre of Toddy in a Toddy shop near Kochi as I happened to visit during my Delhi to Bangalore motorcycle ride.

 Visit Munnar for its sprawling tea plantations, the rich natural beauty of winding lanes, comely hills, and dense forests.
 You can also try a few adventure activities around here, and the trek to Anamudi – the highest peak in south India – is totally awesome.
 Munnar moreover a quick escape from other warm-and-sweaty places.

 That’s all about top places to see in Kerala.
 If you want to read about more suggest tourist places, check Kerala tourism website.
 You may also be interested in reading a sponsored article I did for them under the campaign Human by Nature by Kerala tourism.

 Next in this travel guide on Kerala is the best time to travel…

 What Is The Best Time To Travel Kerala

 Given tropic and hot weather, the best time to travel Kerala is only between October and March, when the climate is pleasant and temperature remain the minimum.